nries1/AutoShift/README.md

 # AutoShift
 Autoshift is Web scraper to automate time sheet entry of work from home hours in Cybershift.
+UPDATE: AutoShift can no longer be used in browsers other than Google Chrome.

 It's available as a Chrome extension by invite link.